The Space Between the Notes

 I know many who fear what’s in between the notes.
-People often fear their wounds will be exposed.
-The world has become shallow and safe places to open up are becoming more and more rare.
-I often think about what it would be like to wave a magic wand, but of course I don’t possess that power.
-Life is tough and can be very scary on multiple levels.
+Between the notes we find the wounds.
+People often fear those same wounds will be exposed.
+Who will listen?
+Who will give empathy?
+The world has become shallow, and safe places to open up are becoming more rare.
+Social media has made it worse.
+I sometimes think about what it would be like to wave a magic wand and change it all, but of course I don’t possess that power.
+Life is tough and it can be daunting.

 Take comfort, there is safety here.